-Nature is the main topic of my works, I like exploring the movements of my subjects and movement of time with my brush.
-My focus is to develop unique styles of Guo hua and modern arts that speaks to both Eastern and Western viewers.
+Nature is the main topic of my works, I like exploring the movements of my subjects and the movement of time with my brush.
+My focus is to develop unique styles of Guo hua and modern arts that speak to both Eastern and Western viewers.
 I am amazed by the beauty in both Eastern and Western arts, but find it very challenging to combine them.
 I don’t want to force or rush into a style because of some trend.
-I want to create something that I’m happy with, and my ultimate dream as an artist is to continue developing unique styles of Contemporary traditional arts that speaks to viewers in the Millennium.
+I want to create something that I’m happy with, and my ultimate dream as an artist is to continue developing unique styles of Contemporary traditional arts that speak to viewers in the Millennium.

 Who are your biggest influences?

 I don’t have a particular artist or a particular art period that I follow because I want to be influenced by many great artists.
-I try to follow both Western and Eastern art, I equally admire works by Claude Monet, Edvard Munch and the beautiful brush works found in Asian rice paper paintings.
+I try to follow both Western and Eastern art, I equally admire works by Claude Monet, Edvard Munch, and the beautiful brush works found in Asian rice paper paintings.
 I am influenced by both traditional and contemporary works, I try to get my inspirations online and offline.

 How do you keep yourself creative?

 I keep myself creative and up to date by doing research, like reading online art magazines, blogs, and websites.
-Online materials are very inspiring to me, as the World Wide Web has brought us closer, brought cultures closer and brought a different style of art closer.
+Online materials are very inspiring to me, as the World Wide Web has brought us closer, brought cultures closer, and brought a different style of art closer.
 I also find it very important as an artist to take a break from making art.
 It is important to not force myself to work, I have to feel it and I will be naturally creative when I feel the idea.
 It is also nice to network, going to local galleries, shows, and museums to see what’s out there.

 How did you find your personal painting style?
 How long did it take to develop it?

-I found my personal painting style (something that belongs to me and represents me) in 2017, in painting series titled “Tiger”, “Rooster” which continued to the 2018 abstract Dog painting series.
+I found my personal painting style (something that belongs to me and represents me) in 2017, in the painting series titled “Tiger”, “Rooster” which continued to the 2018 abstract Dog painting series.
 These paintings are more abstract and expressive than my older ink works.
 I am keeping an open mind and I don’t intend to keep nor change my personal style, I don’t want to follow any trend either.
 I believe my personal style will change as I change with time.

 Does your art have a philosophy message or reflect your personal philosophy of life?

 Yes, my art is a reflection of who I am.
 What interests me as an artist is the sensitivity in the intersection between tradition and modernity.
-I’d like to revisit the time between old and new with my own artistic background in Guo hua and western painting; explore the potentials and styles without worrying if it’s labeled as modern or tradition.
-I consider my current paintings very personal bridges I built between old and new.
+I’d like to revisit the time between old and new with my own artistic background in Guo hua and western painting; explore the potentials and styles without worrying if it’s labeled as modern or traditional.
+I consider my current paintings very personal bridges I built between the old and new.
 As an artist, I don’t want to give up traditions without a very good reason, they are beautiful to me and very human.
 However, I also don’t want to be stuck in any boundaries.
 There is a lot I want to say but I trust that my paintings say it better than me putting it into words.